 You’re going to propose (or your partner is going to propose and you’re going to lay some hints)!
 That’s awesome.
-Here are a few great places to propose in Seattle!
+Here are a few iconic places if you’re thinking about where to propose in Seattle.
+Most of these also make fantastic Washington State elopement spots as well.

 This is totally different.
 No one ever goes here.
 Why?
 Well, because it’s a park that is the smaller than the average home plot in Seattle.
 But, this park isn’t about the spot, it’s about the view.
 From the lookout, you’re looking NorthEast from Capitol Hill toward UW, Mt Baker and the rest of the North Cascades.
 This is that spot that you’ve passed on your way to the Volunteer Park Cafe a hundred times and always enjoyed that fleeting look out on Lake Washington.